-The aim of this course is to provide fundamental knowledge of graphical models for network inference for those people such as medical scientists, psychologists, biologists, economists, and other researchers who wish to learn the network structure for discovering the relationships between variables of interest.
+The aim of this course is to provide fundamental knowledge of graphical models for network inference for, for example, medical scientists, psychologists, biologists, economists, and other researchers who wish to learn the network structure in order to discover the relationships between variables of interest.

 One day (10.00 – 17.00).
 Lectures and computer lab exercises will be alternated during this informal one-day workshop.

 Please note that there are no graded activities included in this course.
 Therefore, we are not able to provide students with a transcript of grades.
 You will obtain a certificate upon completion of this course.

 - Tuition fee for PhD students from the Faculty of Social and Behavioural Sciences from Utrecht University will be funded by the Graduate School of Social and Behavioural Sciences.